-A: Both SCHEV and SACSCOC have substantive change reporting requirements related to new programs (including certificates), closing programs, off-campus locations, and collaborative agreements.
-Completing the form when you first start discussing these kinds of changes allows the SCHEV and SACSCOC liaisons to help you avoid unnecessary delays and to keep Longwood in good standing.
+A: Both SCHEV and SACSCOC have substantive change reporting requirements related to new programs (including certificates), closing programs, off-campus locations, distance education, and cooperative arrangements.
+Completing the form when you first start discussing these kinds of changes allows the SCHEV and SACSCOC liaison to help you avoid unnecessary delays and to keep Longwood in good standing.

 Q: Can any existing course be converted to online or hybrid format?
 What about programs?

 A: All faculty who have an up-to-date LOTI status may convert an existing face-to-face course to online or hybrid format, where 50% or more of physical class meetings are replaced by electronic interaction.
 Approval to offer a course in a given semester is part of the regular schedule approval process.